Fish & Wildlife Statutes & Regulations

 Fishing, Hunting & Trapping Laws

-- 2013-14 Migratory Game Bird Hunting Regulations - This publication contains the hunting seasons and bag limits for migratory game birds (woodcock, ducks, geese, and other migratory game birds).
-These regulations are set annually by the Fisheries and Wildlife Board in late August and are posted by the end of that month.
+- 2016-17 Migratory Game Bird Regulations file size 1MB This publication contains the hunting seasons and bag limits for migratory game birds (woodcock, ducks, geese, snipe, coot, and rails).
+These regulations are set annually by the Fisheries and Wildlife Board.

 - Wildlife Management Areas (WMA)– These wildlife lands are owned and managed by MassWildlife and are open to public recreation including fishing, hunting and trapping.
 Hunters should note that in WMAs there are differences in hunting hours, blaze orange, and hunting implement requirements in these locations.
 For other outdoor users, note restrictions certain activities on these properties.